11 January 2025

 The bridge was always going to be the focus of the action.
 The French had a sapper who could blow it up, forcing the wagon train off road to use the Ford.
 It was slow on the dirt track, half as fast off it.
 So it could massively increase the number of moves to get over the river.

-The games started with the French getting a unit of Canadian skirmishers and the sapper to the bridge.
-The British were also closing on the bridge with a unit of Highlanders and 2 accompanying skirmish units of hunters.
+The game started with the French getting a unit of Canadian skirmishers and the sapper to the bridge.
+The British were also closing on the bridge with a unit of Highlanders and 2 accompanying frontier skirmish units.

-Both the forests to the East and West were full of cards.
-David Smylies Indians where drawn into the Western forest to find it completely empty.
+Meanwhile David S. and Jeremy N. were running interference on the wagon train.
+Both the forests to the East and West were full of cards, Indians to the left of them, Indians to the right, the British were very paranoid at this point.
+David Smylies Indians where dispatched into the Western forest on a forlorn hope style advance to flush the enemy out.
+Only to find it completely empty.
+Given Davids legendary dice rolling skills a major advantage for the British.
 Jeremy was not so lucky on the Eastern side.
 It was full of the Indian hordes.

-Up front the skirmishers where joined by the Highlanders and swift work was made of the Canadians, causing the sapper to scarper back to the next unit, which was the big French unit, the Compagnies Franche.
+Up front the frontier skirmishers where joined by the Highlanders and swift work was made of the Canadians, causing the Sapper to scarper back to the next unit, which was the big French unit, the Compagnies Franche.

 No comments: